GraemeFulton/recordsticking/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 * Product administration features

 == Upgrade Notice ==

+= 3.9.2 =
+New feature of Batch Updating entire search result at single click, compatibility with latest version of WooCommerce (v2.2 or greater) and some important fixes.
+Recommended upgrade.

+= 3.9.1 =
+New feature of Simple & Advanced Search Switch for Products Dashboard, compatibility with latest version of WooCommerce and some important fixes.
+Recommended upgrade.

+= 3.9 =
+New feature of support for custom fields for Products Dashboard of WooCommerce, compatibility with latest versions of WooCommerce & WPeC and important fixes.
+Recommended upgrade.

+= 3.8 =
+New feature of Advanced Search functionality for Products Dashboard of WPeC along with some performance improvements, compatibility with latest versions of WooCommerce & WPeC and important fixes.
+Recommended upgrade.

+= 3.7.1 =
+Important fixes related to Smart Manager v3.7.
+Recommended upgrade.

+= 3.7 =
+New feature of Advanced Search functionality for Products Dashboard of WooCommerce along with some performance improvements and minor fixes.
+Recommended upgrade.

+= 3.6.2 =
+Removed major WP-Debug warnings along with some important fixes.
+Recommended upgrade.

+= 3.6.1 =
+Compatibility with latest versions of WooCommerce & WPeC along with some important fixes.
+Recommended upgrade.

+= 3.6 =
+Compatibility with WooCommerce 2.1 or greater along with some minor fixes.
+Recommended upgrade.

+= 3.5.4 =
+Resolved Export CSV of Orders not working with large data issue along with some minor fixes.
+Recommended upgrade.

+= 3.5.3 =
+Resolved 'Sale Price From and To Date not getting enabled for Simple Products' issue.
+Recommended upgrade.

+= 3.5.2 =
+Resolved 'Duplication of the Product Not Successful' issue along with some minor fixes.
+Recommended upgrade.

 = 3.5.1 =
 Resolved inline editing not working issue along with some minor fixes.
 Recommended upgrade.